6+ key B2B marketing trends to stay ahead of in 2022

 We foresee B2C influencing the way we do marketing much more next year.

 For starters, B2C brands have very strong communities, and many of their customers want responses as soon as possible.
-Something B2B is edging ever closer to.
+Something B2B's digital strategy is edging ever closer to.

 Amanda Thomas says: